HoG Handbook

 Most people use a form of DDAVP that is sprayed into the nose.
 It is known by the brand name Stimate®.
 From the nose, it is absorbed into the blood.
 DDAVP can also be injected directly into the blood through a vein or given as a shot under the skin.

 In general, people with mild to moderate VWD can expect few problems with bleeding except when having surgery.
-A person with severe vWD may have many of the same problems that a person with hemophilia has, including bleeding into joints.
-She or he needs to treat bleeds early, visit an HTC regularly, and be under the care of a hematologist (blood doctor).
+A person with severe VWD may have many of the same problems that a person with Hemophilia has, including bleeding into joints.
+They need to treat bleeds early, visit an HTC regularly, and be under the care of a hematologist.

 People with VWD should not take aspirin or ibuprofen or medicines that contain them.
 The aspirin will make the platelets not work as well.
 It is best to ask the pharmacist before using any drug off the shelf.
 Aspirin is put in some of the least-likely medicines.
 Taking large amounts of vitamin E can also mess up your platelets.
 They can’t stick together as well.

 People with VWD should carry medical alert information like wallet cards, necklaces, and bracelets.
-These should tell their disease, their factor levels, and how they are treated for bleeding.
+These should include their disease, their factor levels, and how they are treated for bleeding.